artikcloud/sample-java-MqttSmartLight/README.md

   ~~~
   The executable `mqtt-smartlight-x.x.jar` is generated under the target directory.

- 3. Run the following command at target directory to learn the usage:
+ 3. Run the command at the target directory to learn the usage:
   ~~~shell
   java -jar mqtt-smartlight-x.x.jar
   ~~~

 ## Demo

- 1. Run the command at the target directory to start smart light emulator:
+ 1. Start the smart light emulator.
+Run the command at the target directory:
   ~~~shell
   java -jar mqtt-smartlight-x.x.jar -d YOUR_DEVICE_ID -t YOUR_DEVICE_TOKEN
   ~~~